 As ATV/UTV use increases, accidents, injuries, and fatalities increase as well.
 If you sustain injuries due to someone else's negligent actions, you need a compassionate legal professional to protect your legal rights.
 When a Green Bay ATV accident attorney from our firm handles your case, we determine if a responsible party owes you compensation and fight to make sure you receive it.

 Injured?
 Get Nicolet.

 At Nicolet Law Accident & Injury Lawyers, we have always been dedicated to winning compensation for our injured clients.
 When a case involves an all-terrain vehicle, we often encounter complicated liability and damage issues.
-Our attorneys developed the knowledge and confidence to meet these challenges over years of resolving complex injury cases.
+Our Green Bay personal injury attorneys developed the knowledge and confidence to meet these challenges over years of resolving complex injury cases.
 We handle our clients' cases while they take time to heal and recover.